ONSdigital/csvcubed/external-docs/docs/guides/command-line/logging.md

 ## Options

-### `--validation-errors-to-file`

-Setting this flag will result in any validation errors being written to the `validation-errors.json` file in the [output directory](#output-directory).
-If no errors are encountered then the file is not written.

-Common validation errors are documented in the [error guide](../errors/index.md).

 ### `--log-level`

 Allows you to set the level of messages that are logged with `debug` being the most verbose and `err` the least.
 The default level is `warn`, at this level you will see messages with a level of `warn`, `err` and `crit`.